UbiquityDotNET/Llvm.NET/docfx/current/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 ## InternalFunctions
 This property contains a dictionary of functions that are considered internal or just completely ignored for the interop layer.
-Generally these are the disposal methods that are used in the handle generated handle types or custom string marshalers.
-Sometimes they are for functions declared int the headers but not implemented in the library. (the LTO APIs for instance are not included as they are intended for use in an actual linker) The values in the dictionary are a boolean that indicates if the function is just completely ignored (true) or used internally only (false).
+Generally these are the disposal methods that are used in the generated handle types or custom string marshalers.
+Sometimes they are for functions declared in the headers but not implemented in the library. (the LTO APIs for instance are not included as they are intended for use in an actual linker) The values in the dictionary are a boolean that indicates if the function is just completely ignored (true) or used internally only (false).
 The MarkFunctionsInternalPass uses this information to mark the functions appropriately for subsequent passes.

 ## HandleToTemplateMap
 The LlvmBindings generator supports creating safe handles for all of the LLVM object handle types.
 Since there are a few distinct patterns for handles the HandleToTemplate map is used to map between the LLVM-C typedef handle name and the actual template that will generate the code for that particular handle.
 The HandleToTemplateMap property is a keyed collection of IHandleCodeTemplate that is keyed by the HandleName.
-There are, at present two general template types and one very specialized template:
+There are, at present two general template types:

 ### GlobalHandleTemplate
 This is used for handles that have a global application defined lifetime and therefore have a